-The Kansas City metro area inspector continues to educate and work with relevant parties involved on on-going major projects affecting densely populated areas to promote damage prevention, as follows:
+The Kansas City metro area inspector continues to educate and work with relevant parties involved on ongoing major projects affecting densely populated areas to promote damage prevention, as follows:

-- 1. Flowable Fill Standards: This has involved working with the regional CGA, along with the UPROW committee in Johnson County, Kansas, to establish consistent flowable fill standards in this highly populated, high-growth county, consisting of approximately 22 cities.
-The CGA has been successful in keeping this issue on the agenda of city councils.
-The result has been a number of cities now adopting these standards, as well as KDOT, for certain projects, with many others awaiting city council approvals.
-These standards mandate a softer, more soluble and easily compacted material to be filled around underground utilities so the filled area resists subsidence and allows for easier vacuum excavating in the future.
-This will be a significant factor in future damage prevention to underground facilities, and it promotes the use of soft digging before directional drill excavating. - 2.
-Fiber Projects: The Kansas City regional CGA continues discussion regarding locate issues associated with large fiber laying projects involving trenchless excavation through congested underground right-of-ways.
-Projects in the KC metro area include ATT, Verizon, Spectrum updating their infrastructure, Bluebird Fiber, Unite Private Network and small cell antenna projects. - 3.
-Discussions of Kansas State Statutes: The regional CGA group has been a source of information for all stakeholders with regard to the change in the statutes as proposed by the Electric Cooperatives. - 4.
-Educational Opportunities: The regional CGA partnered with sponsors to provide booths at the Lineman's Rodeo and the APWA National Convention.
-The plan is to partner again next year for the Lineman's Rodeo. - 5.
+- 1. Fiber Projects: The Kansas City regional CGA continues discussion regarding locate issues associated with large fiber laying projects involving trenchless excavation through congested underground right-of-ways.
+Projects in the KC metro area include Verizon, ATT, and Spectrum updating their infrastructure. - 2.
+Continued discussions of Kansas State Statutes: The regional CGA group has been a source of information for all stakeholders with regard to the change in the statutes as proposed by the Electric Cooperatives. - 3.
 Cross Bore Education: The regional CGA is also working to find ways to educate/assist excavators with what can be done with regard to cross bores in sewer laterals.